Average Property Management Fees & Real Estate Management Costs (2026 Guide)

 1. 1 Lead with portfolio size.
 If you have 3+ properties, even at different addresses, most companies will offer a volume discount of 0.5–2%.
 Make it clear upfront that this is potentially a multi-property relationship and ask what the rate is for your portfolio size.

 2. 2 Offer a cleaner property.
 A recently renovated, well-maintained property with a proven rental history is significantly less work to manage.
 Managers know this.
-If your property is in great condition, price-to-market, and in a desirable area — say so, and ask if that changes the rate.
+If your property is in great condition, priced to market, and in a desirable area, say so and ask if that changes the rate.

 4. 4 Ask about waived setup fees.
-Setup fees ($150–$300) are commonly waived for new clients, especially if you're bringing multiple properties.
+Setup fees ($150–$300) are commonly waived for new clients, especially if you are bringing multiple properties.
 This is a straightforward ask that many companies say yes to.

 5. 5 Negotiate a vacancy fee carve-out.
 Ask for a clause where management fees are reduced or waived during vacancy periods.
 Many companies will agree to 50% of the normal fee during vacancy.
-This creates alignment — they're motivated to fill the unit quickly.
+This creates alignment because they are motivated to fill the unit quickly.

 6. 6 Compare two to three companies before signing.
 The best negotiating leverage is a credible alternative.
 Get written quotes from 2–3 property management companies in your market before making a decision.
 A competing offer is the clearest signal that a company’s pricing is negotiable.